otto-de/edison-microservice/README.md

 ### Publishing

-Publish new releases
+#### Publish new releases to sonatype

     ./release.sh

+#### Create a release in github
+Click on "Releases" -> "Draft a new release".
+Create a tag and copy&paste the relevant info from the changelog.<br/>
+Don't publish packages to github.
+They are published to sonatype.

 ## Examples

 There are a few examples that may help you to start your first microservice based on Edison and Spring Boot.
-Because Spring Boot itself has some complexity, it is recommended to first read it's documentation before starting with Edison.
+Because Spring Boot itself has some complexity, it is recommended to first read its documentation before starting with Edison.

 The examples can be started with gradle: